phtal-org/internet-draft-xrel/draft-montoya-xrel-latest.md

 # Appendix A. Acknowledgments

-Many thanks to Mike Amundsen, Jeff Michaud, Eric Wilde and Darrel Miller for their contributions in this space, even if not directly related to XREL documents.
+Many thanks to Mike Amundsen, Jeff Michaud, Stu Charlton, Eric Wilde and Darrel Miller for their contributions in this space, even if not directly related to XREL documents.

 # Appendix B. Frequently Asked Questions